atomicdata-dev/atomic-data-docs/src/interoperability/intro.md

 # Interoperability: Relation to other technology

 Atomic data is designed to be easy to use in existing projects, and be interoperable with existing formats.
+This section will discuss how Atomic Data differs from or is similar to various data formats and paradigms, and how it can interoperate.

 ## Data formats